VaibhavTiw/VaibhavTiw/README.md

 ## 🚀 About Me:
 Hey there!
 I'm Vaibhav Tiwari, currently a final-year Computer Science and Engineering student at KIIT Bhubaneshwar.
-I have a passion for exploring and learning new technologies, constantly seeking to expand my knowledge and skills. <br>
+Having a passion for exploring and learning new technologies, constantly seeking to expand my knowledge and skills. <br>

 ### What I'm Currently Learning:
 Backend Technologies: Delving into server-side programming, APIs, and databases. <br>
 DevOps: Experimenting with tools and practices to streamline development and deployment processes. <br><br>
-I'm always excited to connect with like-minded individuals and explore collaborative opportunities.
-Let's build something amazing together!
+Looking forward and excited to connect with like-minded individuals and explore collaborative opportunities. <br> Let's build something amazing together!

 # 💻 Tech Stack: